Lurkers in the Dark

 The 'Temptation of Slaanesh' ability has been changed with this update.

 Commentary - I think this is overall, a slight buff.
 Realistically, all that has happened is that these effects have been swapped around.
-I do think it makes it more likely that opponents will reject the dice as they avoid the Ping damage, which will allow the Discord to access the Push tech.
+I do think this change will make it more likely that opponents will reject the dice as they wish to avoid the Ping damage.
+This will then allow the Discord to access the Push tech and gain greater battlefield control.

 The Wurmspat 😭